JAGFx/ets2-dashboard-skin/README.md

 2. Follow the [installation](#installation) instructions
 3. Launch the [bundle](#bundle) command
 4. Run the `ets2-dashboard-skin_vX.X.X.exe` place on the `bundle` directory

-### Use from a mobile device

-1. Find your local IP address (Find how [here](https://www.whatismybrowser.com/detect/what-is-my-local-ip-address))
-2. Open a web browser on your mobile device
-3. Access to the dashboard: `http://<YOUR_LOCAL_IP>:3000` (e.g. `http://192.168.1.42:3000`)
-4. And voilà !
-You can enable / disable the fullscreen on tap on the dashboard

 ## Prerequisite